List of deserts of Pakistan: Thal Desert

 The Thal Desert is located in Bhakkar District of Pakistan between the Indus and Jhelum rivers.
 A large canal-building project is currently underway to irrigate the land.
 Irrigation will make most of the desert suitable for farming.
-In the north of the Thal Desert there are salt ranges, in the east the Jhelum and Chenab rivers and to the west the Indus River.
+In the north of the Thal Desert there are the Salt Ranges, in the east the Jhelum and Chenab rivers and to the west the Indus River.

 Sandy desert

 Kharan Desert

 The Kharan Desert (صحرائے خاران) is a sandy and mountainous desert situated in Balochistan Province in south-western Pakistan.

-This desert was the site of Pakistan's second nuclear test, Chagai-II, which was carried out on 30 May 1998.
+This desert was the site of Pakistan's second nuclear test, Chagai-II, which was carried out on 28 May 1998.